 Campfires have kept people alive for thousands of years.

-If you want more than just a small flame, you have to build that fire up.
+If you want more than just a small flame, you have to build that fire up, there is more than one way to build a campfire.

 Below are seven different ways to build a campfire that suits your purpose.